-The logistics and road transport sector moves millions of tons of recycled materials from out-of-use (NFU) tires every year.
+The logistics and road transport sector moves millions of tons of recycled materials from out-of-use (NFU) tyres every year.
 For industrial companies, infrastructure manufacturers and logistics operators, recycled rubber granules have become an oportunidad B2B clave: meets ESG objectives, reduces raw material costs and opens new lines of business in the circular economy.

 Why companies are interested: regulatory framework and economic opportunity